 Although most nativity plays have an innkeeper, the Bible doesn’t actually mention there being one.
 Some English Bible translations do mention an inn, but the original Greek version of the New Testament simply says that ‘there was no room for them’.

 The reason that Joseph had to go to Bethlehem was because that is where his family was from and so it is natural that Mary and Joseph would have tried to stay with relatives.
 They may have expected that family members would reject them but I’m sure that they were also hopeful that one of them might have compassion and offer them a place to stay.

 Somehow Mary and Joseph ended up staying in the place where the animals were kept and when Jesus was born, his crib for the night was an animal feeding trough (more about this tomorrow).

 God may not protect his followers from hurt and rejection, but he does comfort, love and walk with us as we travel through life.

-There was no room for Mary, Joseph and Jesus to stay, but how about us?
+There was no room for Mary, Joseph and Jesus to stay somewhere clean and comfortable but how about us?